boggulasatya/snake-client/README.md

 ## Getting Started

 - To run the snake client, one first need to set up and run the server side of the project as mentioned below:
-1. Clone serverside code from https://github.com/lighthouse-labs/snek-multiplayer.git
+- Clone serverside code from [https://github.com/lighthouse-labs/snek-multiplayer.git].
-2. Open a terminal/command prompt and navigate to the snek-multiplayer directory.
+- Open a terminal/command prompt and navigate to the snek-multiplayer directory.
-3. Install the necessary dependencies by running the following commands: npm install npm run play
+- Install the necessary dependencies by running the following commands: npm install

+    npm run play

+- Clone the client-side code from the GitHub repository [https://github.com/boggulasatya/snake-client].
+- Open a terminal and navigate to the snake-client directory.
-- Run the development snake client using the `node play.js` command.
+- Run the Snake client using the following command: node play.js

+# Note:

+- Update the port number in constants.js info by running snek-multiplayer so that one can run it on their computer.

+# Controls

+- Use  w, a, s, d keys to navigate the snake: up, left, down, right.
+- Use m, g, h keys to send messages to server to display text on screen, next to snake: Hey Snake!, Have a good game!, Have fun!.